Klatcy/DSA-Project-Edited-Amazon-Products-Review-Analysis/README.md

 - **Electronics** and **Home & Kitchen** had the highest number of products and reviews, indicating strong demand and engagement.
 - **Toys & Games** and **Office Products** had fewer reviews despite a moderate number of listings, showing opportunity for better visibility or engagement.
 - **Musical Instruments** and **Health & Personal Care** received some of the highest average ratings, suggesting strong customer satisfaction.
-- The **₹200 – ₹500** price range had the most unique products, making it the most competitive segment.
 - A large number of products had discounts of **50% or more**, but these did not always align with high ratings.
 - Products with high review counts tended to dominate potential revenue, emphasizing the importance of customer feedback over pricing alone.